31 July 2025 | 3 minute read

 You might want to maintain some control over the gift, or require some future access to the assets, in which case you could consider using a trust.

 If you want to make gifts but don’t want to lose all future access, discounted gift trusts could provide an effective solution.
-These are designed for people who want to gift money, draw a regular income for the rest of their life and then pass what is remaining of the gift to their heirs potentially free of IHT after their death.
+These are designed for people who want to gift money, draw a regular income for the rest of their life, and then pass what’s remaining of the gift to their heirs potentially free of IHT after their death.

 Trusts are an extremely complex planning area, so specialist advice is essential.